-The best way to avoid paying interest on a credit card is to never carry a balance on that card in the first place.
+The best way to avoid paying interest on a credit card is to never carry over a balance on that card in the first place.

 Regardless of the reason, carrying large balances on your credit card can cost you dearly when interest is added to the debt and you’re unable to pay it off in a timely manner.

 The good news is that there are several credit cards with zero-interest offers out there that can help you get the cost of that debt under control while you focus on paying it off.
 It’s even possible to earn rewards on purchases you make with 0% APR cards.